 - 1 tsp vanilla extract

-- In a large mixing bowl, combine the flours, protein powder, sweetener, espresso powder, pumpkin pie spice and mix well.
+- In a large mixing bowl, combine the flours, protein powder, sweetener, pumpkin pie spice, and mix well.
 In a microwave safe bowl or stovetop, heat your peanut butter with your maple syrup until combined.